 My grandfather was a very private person and never talked to anyone about his life.
 After he passed away in 1998, I was going through his papers and found a number of documents that dealt with his arrest, time in GULAG, work records, prison release and “rehabilitation” paperwork.
 I started interviewing all of our family members and recording their stories.
 I poured through photo albums, disintegrating envelopes full of photographs of long dead family members and friends.
 The more stories I heard and the more photos I saw, I realized that many family friends that I grew up seeing at our dinner table were former prisoners of Varlag.
 I began tracking my grandfather’s friends and people whom he knew in Varlag.
 Many responded with stories of their own, sending me handwritten manuscripts, photographs, and even book chapters.
 At this point I have collected dozens of hours of audio interviews, close to a hundred photographs, and more connections than I ever expected.

-I am currently trying to raise funds to travel to the following places:
+I am currently trying to find the time and resources to travel to the following places:

 - Grodno, Belarus.
 The city of Grodno (sometimes written as Hrodna) used to belong to Poland and became part of the Soviet Union at the end of the World War II.
 My grandfather was born in Grodno and lived their until his immigration to Argentina around 1935-1937.
 I contacted the National Archives of Belarus and they have information on my grandfather’s family and the property they owned in Grodno.
 The Great Synagogue of Grodno also has birth and marriage records that will hopefully help me shed some light on my family history.